Short-Form Video Recommendations with Multimodal Embeddings: Addressing Cold-Start and Bias Challenges: Background

 A recency-based solution is often the preferred initial method for video feeds, as it requires minimal engineering effort and enables rapid prototyping and launch.
 By surfacing the latest content, it drives engagement and content discovery, particularly in dynamic environments.
 This approach also minimizes the introduction of biases and the impact of feedback loops, making it a strong, interpretable baseline for evaluating more advanced personalized or multimodal methods.

 Once interaction data becomes available, personalization is typically introduced using a conventional two-tower architecture~\cite{3366424.3386195, 2959100.2959190, 2507.03789}, which has become standard for scalable candidate generation.
 These models learn separate user and item embeddings for efficient retrieval.
+More advanced user models could represent interaction history as a graph of fashion interests, leveraging Siamese graph neural networks~\cite{krivosheev2021business}.
 Given the limitations of early video interaction data, a pragmatic approach is to use non-trainable user embeddings from existing platform models, while training the video tower from scratch on video interactions.
 Relevance is often defined by videos achieving watch times above a 50\% threshold, following industry standards; however, this introduces a bias toward shorter videos~\cite{10.1145/3534678.3539092, 10.1145/3503161.3548428}.
 Combined with position bias and feedback loops, the resulting data can be challenging, especially in immersive feed experiences where position bias is amplified~\cite{10.1145/3583780.3615489}.
 Training typically uses dot-product similarity with sigmoid activation, optimized via binary cross-entropy loss, and evaluated using AUC and NDCG metrics.

 Other approaches include reinforcement learning for optimizing retention and watch-time~\cite{10.1145/3543873.3584640}, real-time reranking~\cite{10.1145/3511808.3557065}, and systems designed for explicit video feedback~\cite{10.1145/3534678.3539130}.
 While these methods increase modeling complexity or require more data to train user representations, they do not necessarily resolve the challenges posed by bias in immersive video feeds.